-For a point \emph{p}\((x_0,y_0)\) ($I_{s_0,t_0} (x_0, y_0)$), in central sub-aperture image, \emph{p}\(_L(x_0-4,y_0)\) is the point to its left and \emph{p}\(_R(x_0+4,y_0)\) is to its right.
-The average depths of their 3x3 adjacent areas are obtained and noted as \(D_p\), \(D_L\) and \( D_R\) for \(p\), \(p_L\) and \(p_R\) respectively. \(p\) is left occlusion when the relation of \(D_p<D_R \) and \(D_L<D_R\) holds, and \(p\) is right occlusion alternatively when \(D_p<D_L\) and \(D_R<D_L\) holds.
-Therefore, we choose sub-aperture images used in constructing half-SEPI according to the occlusion categorization.
-When \(p\) is left occlusion, only the sub-aperture images to the right of central sub-aperture image are chose, otherwise, the sub-aperture images to the left are chose only.
-As only half of sub-aperture images are shifted and stitched to construct corresponding EPIs, we call it half-SEPI algorithm, as shown in Figure \ref{fig:occlusion} (b).
-With half-SEPIs, the similar slope computation in Section \ref{sec:dis0} is performed for occluded areas to refine the initial depth map obtained by the SEPI approach.
+For a point \emph{p}\((x_0,y_0)\) ($I_{s_0,t_0} (x_0, y_0)$) in central sub-aperture image, \emph{p}\(_L(x_0-4,y_0)\) represents the point to its left, and \emph{p}\(_R(x_0+4,y_0)\) represents the point to its right.
+We obtain the average depths of their $3\times 3$ adjacent areas and denote them as \(D_p\), \(D_L\), and \( D_R\) for \(p\), \(p_L\), and \(p_R\), respectively.
+If \(D_p<D_R \) and \(D_L<D_R\) hold, then \(p\) is classified as a left occlusion.
+Conversely, if \(D_p<D_L\) and \(D_R<D_L\) hold, \(p\) is classified as a right occlusion.
+Therefore, we select sub-aperture images for constructing the half-SEPI based on the occlusion categorization.
+If \(p\) represents a left occlusion, we choose only the sub-aperture images to the right of the central sub-aperture image; otherwise, we choose only the sub-aperture images to the left